timfish/sentry-tauri/README.md

 The Plugin:

 - By default injects and initialises `@sentry/browser` in every web-view
-- Includes `beforeSend` and `beforeBreadcrumb` hooks that intercept events and breadcrumbs and passes them to the Rust SDK via the Tauri `invoke` API
+- Includes custom `transport` and `beforeBreadcrumb` hook that passes events and breadcrumbs to the Rust SDK via the Tauri `invoke` API
 - Tauri + `serde` + existing Sentry Rust types = Deserialisation mostly Just
   Works™️